 CAPM vs PMP: Which Certification Should You Get?

 The answer depends on your current level of experience, as well as where you want to take your career.
 No matter what you decide, RMC is here to help.

-We offer courses in person and online for a fully immersive learning experience.
+We offer courses instructor-led online for a fully immersive learning experience.
 Or, choose from our eLearning courses and self-study materials that allow you to work independently and at your own pace.
 No matter which you choose, RMC courses and learning materials are specifically designed to teach you how to pass the CAPM® or PMP® exam on your first try, guaranteed!
 This means that, whenever you’re ready to pursue your certification and evolve your career, you can get started right away, no matter how you prefer to learn.

 Need Additional Help?